-Elizabeth Braden is joining the faculty of Penn for the 2019-2020 season as the conductor of the newly formed Penn Chorale.
+Elizabeth Braden is the conductor of the recently formed Penn Chorale, where she enjoys introducing students to new choral music and exploring standards of the repertoire.
 Ms. Braden is also the Chorus Master at Opera Philadelphia, where she has prepared the chorus for over 40 productions ranging from traditional favorites like La Bohéme, Carmen, and The Magic Flute to new works and world premieres such as Kevin Putz’ Silent Night, Jennifer Higdon’s Cold Mountain, and Missy Mazolli’s Breaking the Waves.
 Recently she conducted the world premiere of David Hertzberg’s opera The Wake World to rave reviews as part of Opera Philadelphia’s Inaugural Festival, O17.
 She also conducts a concert featuring the Opera Philadelphia Chorus each year as part of the Kimmel Center’s Organ Day on Verizon Hall Stage.

 Previously, Ms. Braden served as Director of Music at Wallingford Presbyterian, where she conducted concerts of Chichester Psalms, the Duruflé Requiem, and an annual Messiah Sing as well as commissioning and premiering new choral anthems by several local composers.
 Ms. Braden has also prepared choruses for the Pennsylvania Ballet (Carmina Burana, Messiah, Midsummer Night’s Dream), and for the Curtis Institute of Music (Cunning Little Vixen, Dialogues of the Carmelites, Doctor Atomic, Sweeney Todd).

-Penn Chorale will rehearse Thursdays 6-8 PM in Rose Recital Hall.
+Rehearsals are Thursdays from 6:00 to 8:00 PM in Rose Recital Hall.